-In the vast majority of drink driving cases offenders plead guilty to their offences as there is no valid defence open to them.
+In the vast majority of drink driving cases offenders plead guilty as there is no valid defence open to them.
 However, that does not mean that you cannot successfully defend a drink driving offence.
 Armstrong Legal has successfully won many drink driving cases for a number of different reasons.

 This article sets out some of the more common ways in which a drink driving charge can be defended.
 You may be surprised how many different ways there are to defend a drink driving charge.

 Challenge the reading

 The police use alcoholmeters to measure a person’s Prescribed Concentration of Alcohol (PCA).
 These machines are usually very accurate and well maintained.
 Challenging the accuracy of an alcoholmeter is usually not easy.
 But it is sometimes possible to prove that the reading produced by the alcoholmeters is not the same as the reading you had at the time of driving.

 Remember, the offence is driving while over the legal limit.
 This means that what is important is your reading at the time that you were driving.
 Because your blood alcohol level goes up and then down over time, the reading you get from the alcoholmeter might not be representative of your blood alcohol content at the time of driving.
 Given enough information, scientists can calculate a person’s likely reading at the time of driving.

 What all this adds up to is that sometimes it is possible for us to prove that, although you were over the limit at the time of your breath analysis, you were not over the limit at the time you drove, hence you are not guilty of drink driving.